domschl/HuggingFaceGuidedTourForMac/README.md

 ## Changes

+- 2024-04-28: Added JAX installation with Metal support and quick-test.
 - 2024-04-26: Apple's corenet
 - 2024-04-22: Llama 3.
 - 2024-02-24: (Guide version 3.0) Updates for Python 3.12 and Apple MLX framework, Tensorflow is legacy-option.